 Back pain, pain down the legs, and changes in bowel and bladder habits are not commonly associated with kyphosis.
-A person experiencing these types of symptoms requires further medical evaluation by a doctor.
+A person experiencing these types of symptoms requires further medical evaluation by a healthcare provider.

 The symptoms of kyphosis may resemble other spinal conditions or deformities, or may be a result of an injury or infection.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Diagnostic procedures may include the following:

 Early detection of kyphosis is important for successful treatment.
-Doctors, and even some school programs, routinely look for signs that kyphosis may be present.
+Healthcare providers, and even some school programs, routinely look for signs that kyphosis may be present.

-Specific treatment for kyphosis will be determined by your health care provider based on:
+Specific treatment for kyphosis will be discussed with you by your healthcare provider based on:

 The goal of treatment is to stop the progression of the curve and minimize deformity.
 Treatment may include:

 Possible complications of kyphosis depend on the type of kyphosis your child has.
-With Scheuermann’s kyphosis, there may be pain with activity or with long periods of sitting or standing.
+With Scheuermann kyphosis, there may be pain with activity or with long periods of sitting or standing.